Lisa Gruenberg

 My Story

 Raised in Syracuse, NY, I am a volunteer physician, medical educator and writer based in New England.
 I began writing in 2004 when my father, a Viennese Holocaust survivor, began having nightmares and flashbacks about his past.
 My City of Dreams, published in 2019 by TidePool Press, is a Holocaust tale, but it is also a modern-day story of the relationship between one daughter and her father, about how trauma travels down through generations and how we find meaning in our lives.
 My essays have been published in several literary magazines, including Ploughshares, The Intima, a Journal of Narrative Medicine, and the Michigan Quarterly Review.
 My short story set in South Africa, Keiskamma, won the 2012 Massachusetts Cultural Council Artist Fellowship.
-I am currently working on a young adult novel and three linked novellas.
+I just completed my first novel titled Triptych.
+I’m working on three linked novels following several families, starting in the 30’s and moving to the present.

 Speaking Engagements